undecaf/typo3-in-a-box/README.md

 The TYPO3 root directory is accessible outside of the container at the volume mount point of e.g. `typo3-root` which can be obtained by `inspect`ing the container.
-The files, however, are owned by a system account and cannot be edited by the current user, e.g.:
+The directory content, however, is owned by a system account and cannot be edited by the current user, e.g.:

 ```bash
 $ sudo ls -nA $(sudo docker volume inspect --format '{{.Mountpoint}}' typo3-root)